GridGain-Demos/gridgain-technology-primer/README.md

 1. Open a terminal window and navigate to the root directory of this project.

-2. Assuming that you've already assembled the core executable JAR with all the dependencies, launch a SQLLine process:
+2. We will use the executable JAR created earlier and launch a SQLLine process:
     ```bash
     java -cp libs/core.jar sqlline.SqlLine
     ```